 - name (str) Short name of observations/verification data to compare to.
-If None, compare to all observations/verification data. - metric(str, default 'pearson_r') Metric to apply for verification. - comparison (str, default 'e2o') How to compare to the observations/verification data. ('e2o' for ensemble mean to observations/verification data. 'm2o' for each individual member to observations/verification data). - max_dof (bool, default False) If True, maximize the degrees of freedom for each lag calculation.

-Returns Dataset of comparison results (if comparing to one observational product), or dictionary of Datasets with keys corresponding to observations/verification data short name.
+If None, compare to all observations/verification data. - metric (str, default 'pearson_r') Metric to apply for verification. - comparison (str, default 'e2o') How to compare to the observations/verification data. ('e2o' for ensemble mean to observations/verification data. 'm2o' for each individual member to observations/verification data). - alignment (str) which inits or verification times should be aligned? maximize/None: maximize the degrees of freedom by slicing hind and verif to a common time frame at each lead. - same_inits: slice to a common init frame prior to computing metric.
+This philosophy follows the thought that each lead should be based on the same set of initializations. - same_verif: slice to a common/consistent verification time frame prior to computing metric.
+This philosophy follows the thought that each lead should be based on the same set of verification dates. - Returns Dataset of comparison results (if comparing to one observational product), or dictionary of Datasets with keys corresponding to observations/verification data short name.